-- You can pack snacks such as crisps, healthy nuts, seeds and energy bars within the car and then keep fruits and chopped veggies in the cooler.
+- You can pack snacks such as crisps, healthy nuts, seeds, and energy bars within the car and then keep fruits and chopped veggies in the cooler.

 - It’s always a good idea to pack some sandwiches for any pitstops you make, services can often be costly, and you’re probably not going to want to dine in a restaurant at every stop.
-These can also be restocked for the next days trip.
+These can also be restocked for the next day’s trip.

 - Reusable water bottles.

 - It’s a good idea to get into the practice of packing a reusable water bottle per family member.
-In most places in the U.S., Canada, Australia, and even Europe you can easily refill water bottles with tap water, the best bit, is it’s completely free.
+In most places in the U.S., Canada, Australia, and even Europe you can easily refill water bottles with tap water.
+The best bit is it’s completely free.

 As you can see, there is a fair bit to consider when it comes to packing the car ready for a family road trip; however, it is most definitely worth it.
 Every family is going to have different items they want and need to take and varied itineraries to follow.
-Hopefully, this essentials list will help you on the right track for what to consider.
+Hopefully, this essential list will help you on the right track for what to consider.

 Is there anything that should be on this list that isn’t?
 Please share any hints and tips of your own in the comments section below.